saurabhpiyush1187/qaeco_cicd/README.md

 - ####divide by zero
 - ####infinite numers

+Since the **unittest** and **ui automation** tasks were given separately, that is why I have not grouped them together in execution.
+However, it will be just as easy to group and execute them together.

 **View HTML Report**
 The automation framework is created with the support of **pytest-html**.To view results after execution.
 Open